GoHypernet/hypernet-protocol/README.md

  - We'll also handle the frontend with Embark.
  - OpenZeppelin stores information about deployed contracts in `.openzeppelin/` as JSON files.
  - Contracts added to `contracts/` will be shown as a choice to deploy when running `oz deploy`
+ - Need to look into switching npm to yarn for the Embark framework